Heart disease and stroke kill 32,000 women in Canada annually, but most women are unaware of the threat.

 Birth control pills (oral contraceptives)

-Modern oral contraceptives are much safer than the forms used decades ago.
+Modern oral contraceptives are much safer than the forms used decades ago as they are lower in estrogen.
 In women under the age of 35 who don't smoke, contraceptive use does not increase the risk of stroke.
-However, in a small proportion of women, oral contraceptives increase the risk of high blood pressure and blood clots.
-The risk is greater if you: smoke, already have high blood pressure, are over the age of 40, have other risk factors for heart disease or stroke, or already have a blood clotting problem.
+However, in a small proportion of women, oral contraceptives that combine estrogen and progesterone increase the risk of high blood pressure and blood clots.
+The risk is greater if you: smoke, already have high blood pressure, are over the age of 35, experience migraine with aura, have other risk factors for heart disease or stroke, or already have a blood clotting problem.

 Over the nine months of gestation, women may develop certain conditions that put them at higher risk of heart disease and stroke.